man driving in bad weather

 Black ice is different only because it is clear ice that blends in with the typically black color of the road.
 This makes it a hidden hazard that tends to surprise drivers, causing loss of vehicle control that leads to wrecks.

 Black ice forms after rain freezes or melted snow refreezes, often at night.
-It more likely in areas that do not warm up enough in the daylight to dry, or where runoff water collects.
+It’s most common in areas that do not warm up enough in the daylight to dry, or where runoff water collects.
 This includes bridges and elevated ramps, which are surrounded by cold air; underpasses, which remain in the shadows of bridges; the outside lanes of multi-lane roads, because roadways slope toward their shoulders; and at the bottoms of hills.

 Slow down when approaching areas where black ice is likely to form.
 During the day, ice on the road may reflect the sun.
 At night, it may reflect headlights.
 If the tires of the cars ahead of you suddenly quit spraying water, they may be on ice.